Yuichi135/Snake/README.md

 # Snake
-Simple snake game in java
+Simple snake game in Java using JavaFX